nandiraju/jQueryTween/README.md

 }, function() {
 	//do some cool stuff when tween finished animating
 }, function() {
-	//do some cool stuff when tween finished animating });
+	//do some cool stuff while tween is running
+});
 </pre>